Steven Bradshaw

 “Songs for Every Season of the Soul”

-We’ve started a new sermon series called My Favorite Psalms — and I’ll be honest with you: that’s not just a clever title.
+We’ve started a new sermon series called My Favorite Psalms, and I’ll be honest with you: that’s not just a clever title.
 These are psalms that have shaped my life.
 They’ve given me words when I didn’t know what to pray.
 They’ve lifted my head when I was discouraged.
 They’ve challenged me when I got comfortable.

 The book of Psalms is a gift from God.
-It’s ancient, yes — but it’s honest.
+It’s ancient, yes, but it’s honest.
 Raw.
 Real.
 It captures the whole range of human experience.
-Joy, sorrow, anger, trust, guilt, wonder — it’s all there.
+Joy, sorrow, anger, trust, guilt, wonder.
+It’s all there.
 The Psalms teach us how to worship, how to lament, how to repent, and how to hope.

 Over the next few weeks, we’ll walk through several psalms that are especially meaningful to me.
 But my bigger prayer is that they’ll become meaningful to you.
-Because no matter what season of life you’re in — whether you’re on the mountaintop or deep in a valley — there’s a psalm for you.
+Because no matter what season of life you’re in, whether you’re on the mountaintop or deep in a valley, there’s a psalm for you.
 And more importantly, there’s a Savior who meets you there.

-Come join us on Sunday mornings through August as we open the Psalms and discover how God meets us in every season of life — in joy and in sorrow, in strength and in struggle — and how His Word invites us to live with deeper trust, lasting hope, and a heart rooted in Him.
+Come join us on Sunday mornings through August as we open the Psalms and discover how God meets us in every season of life, in joy and in sorrow, in strength and in struggle, and how His Word invites us to live with deeper trust, lasting hope, and a heart rooted in Him.

 Let’s walk this path together.

-— Pastor Bradshaw
+— Pastor Steven

 • His Only Banner Over Me Is Love

-Sometimes I feel like I’m being pulled in every direction—responsibilities, distractions, expectations, and the occasional temptation to chase after things that never satisfy.
-In those moments, it’s not that I’ve forgotten who Jesus is… it’s that I’ve wandered from remembering who I am to Him.
+Sometimes I feel like I’m being pulled in every direction, responsibilities, distractions, expectations, and the occasional temptation to chase after things that never satisfy.
+In those moments, it’s not that I’ve forgotten who Jesus is.
+It’s that I’ve wandered from remembering who I am to Him.

 “Your only banner over me is love.”